Data-Dan-Part-1/kickstarter-analysis/README.md

 # An Analysis of Kickstarter Campaigns
-performing analysis on Kickstarter data to uncover trends
+Performing analysis on Kickstarter data to uncover trends
 ### Challenge
 According to the data, the most successful campaigns were created from May-July but this does not inform us of the probability a campaign will be successful due to the need for analyis by percentage.